bpocallaghan/alert/README.md

 </div>
 ```

-###Interested in a starter project where the current package are being used.
+###Want to see the current package in action, have a look at my starter project.
 ###[Laravel Starter Project](https://github.com/bpocallaghan/laravel-admin-starter)

 ## Installation